 How Creative Can You Get?

-In addition to being immediately freely accessible online, all content in PLOS journals is made available under the terms of the Creative Commons Attribution License, which allows reproduction, distribution, derivative works, and commercial use as long as the source of the content and terms of the license are properly cited.
+PLOS applies the Creative Commons Attribution (CC BY) license to works we publish.
+So, in addition to being immediately freely accessible online, the license allows reproduction, distribution, derivative works and commercial use as long as the source of the content and terms of the license are properly cited.

 Ask A Biologist